-It is safe to assume if you are reading this, you are a curious mom.
+It is safe to assume if you are reading this, you are a curious a mom.
 The title “mom,” rarely doesn’t have some descriptive attached to it.
 Soccer, bad, good, working, stay-at-home, world’s best, foster, adoptive, step, certainly I have left off a few, but you get the gist.

 Mom is a mixed bag of love, reward, joy, pain, and sleeplessness.